SEND OFFER AT JCP

 What about our 'Buy In' ?

-School currently buys in 1 morning a week (Fridays) from the NHS Trust.
+School currently buys in 1 morning a week (Thursdays) from the NHS Trust.
 This therapist is of a band 5 qualification and allows school to 'fast track' select, assess and review pupil's needs / progress of our choosing.
 Currently children of high need, those who require specialist therapy and speech specific difficulties (stammer) make our caseload.
 Our school also employs a specialist trained Teaching Assistant on a Wednesday to support identified children in school with their targets set by the Speech and Language therapist.

 Social, emotional, mental health and learning team (SEMHL)

 SEMHL are a team of teachers, support workers and teaching assistants working in mainstream schools to enable children with learning, emotional and/or behaviour difficulties to achieve the best outcomes.
 There is a city wide service working in the majority of primary schools (82/85) for all services and provides support to secondary schools for transition support.
 They also offer 1 to 1 dyslexia support.

 SEMHL provide reports which are shared with parents by school and they are happy to meet with parents to discuss any aspect of their work.
 The majority of the time, reports, findings and recommendations are given to teachers and the SENCO.

 Complex Communication Team

 This team supports children who have a social communication difficulty or Autism.
 They support the SENCO and class teachers in assessing the needs of these children and suggest strategies and targets to support the children with both their social needs and learning as required.